Our Projects

 Veterans Legal Link was founded on the belief that lawyers and law students can use their skills to bring equal justice to veterans and their families in need who are living in Wales.

-Set up in 2015 by Dr Olaoluwa Olusanya, lecturer in Law and Criminology at Aberystwyth University, the project has now made successful applications for a grant of £20,000 from the Ministry of Defence and almost £5,000 from the Big Lottery Fund and relies on a network of volunteer legal clinics, charities and organisations including Citizens Advice Mid & West Wales, West Wales Action for Mental Health and the Ceredigion Armed Forces Community Covenant.
+Set up in 2015 by Dr Olaoluwa Olusanya, Reader in Law and Criminology at Aberystwyth University, the project has now made successful applications for a grant of £20,000 from the Ministry of Defence and almost £5,000 from the Big Lottery Fund and relies on a network of volunteer legal clinics, charities and organisations including Citizens Advice Mid & West Wales, West Wales Action for Mental Health and the Ceredigion Armed Forces Community Covenant.

 As well as helping veterans and conducting its own independent academic research, this project provides valuable work experience for students, showing them how law operates in real-life and how it can help people in need.